pinkywiththebrain/pinkywiththebrain/README.md

 - 👋 Hi, I’m @pinkywiththebrain but you can call me Sophie!
 - 👀 I’m interested in art, video games, and creative web design.
-- 🌱 I’m currently a bootcamp student learning the basics!
+- 🌱 I’m a recently graduated bootcamp student looking to adavance my skills!
 - 💞️ I’m looking to collaborate on small beginner projects.
-- 📫 How to reach me @pinkh0rns on social media!
+- 📫 How to reach me smcarrdev@gmail.com

 <!---
 pinkywiththebrain/pinkywiththebrain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.